 A frivolous display of anti-capitalism capitalism

-It’s as if Zhao is saying, “See, it’s safe and fun to work for Jeff Bezos!
-May we have our Oscars now, sir?”
+Subtle, it ain’t.
+It’s as if Zhao & Co. are saying, “See how safe and fun it is to work for Jeff Bezos!
+May we have our Oscars now, please, Sir?”

 This is a movie about the shattered lives of millions of Americans whose jobs have been destroyed by the gig economy, first and foremost by Amazon itself.
 Yet the distribution center is portrayed the way John Steinbeck portrayed the Salinas Valley Hooverville in The Grapes of Wrath: An island of stability, safety, plenty, even hope for the future in an otherwise crumbling world.
 Again, all that’s missing is a closing shot of Fern wetnursing an infant in an Amazon shipping container (during golden hour, natch).
 The difference, of course, is that Hoovervilles were actual relief camps that (at least theoretically) provided actual help to actual out of work Americans.
 Amazon fulfillment centers exist largely to exploit those same kinds of people in the name of shareholder value.
 As I said, I love her as an actor.
 It is to her everlasting credit that she consistently cedes the spotlight to the other actors in the movie – many of whom are actual nomads.
 Still, it’s queasy to watch her pretend to suffer, knowing the reality behind the film.